EmirSoyalan/CalcApp/README.md

 # CalcApp
-A basic 4-function calculator as the first React Native project.
+A basic 4-function calculator as the first mobile React Native project.

 P.S.
 I couldn't upload all the files since capacity is low.
 If you are a developer, you can use it by pasting these files to an empty react native template.